ValveSoftware/SteamVR-for-Linux/README.md

 Unreal Engine 4.16+ has support for SteamVR on Linux, using the OpenGL RHI (GL4 SM5)

 Starting with Unreal Engine 4.19, we recommend using the Vulkan RHI for VR, which requires a patch to the engine.
 See https://github.com/EpicGames/UnrealEngine/pull/4730 for details.
+For 4.18, 4.19, and 4.20, this patch is also required: https://github.com/EpicGames/UnrealEngine/pull/5019

 ## UNITY DEVELOPMENT